 Assign warrants (similar to options but generates outside of existing option plan).
 For companies who are comfortable with warrants (similar to options, but generated outside of an existing option plan), we have a standard warrant agreement.

-Finally, for companies where obtaining agreement to issue equity from the company is too difficult, we have the option to donate for founders to donate personal proceeds instead.
+Finally, for companies where obtaining agreement to issue equity from the company is too difficult, we have the option for founders to donate personal proceeds instead.
 Any founder or CEO can sign a legal agreement that indicates they have pledged to donate the proceeds from a certain number of the options they individually own (typically 2-5%).
 When the liquidity event happens, they redeem their options for shares, and donate the designated proceeds to us.

 No, there are no fees.
 However, Members generously include The Upside Foundation as one of the charities to receive proceeds (typically 10%) to support our work.

 Upside is funded through generous corporate sponsors and private donations.
 Learn more on our Partners page.

-Each Member company choses the charity(s) to which they'd like their donation allocated.
+Each Member company chooses the charity(s) to which they'd like their donation allocated.
 For more information, please see our Charities page.

 For more information, please see our Charities page.

-Any selected charity must meet the following criteria: a registered Canadian charity vehicle, in good standing with the CRA, approved by the Foundation due diligence process (this will include, but is not limited to, a review of financial statements, a meeting with at least one representative from the organization and Foundation Board approval).
+Any selected charity must meet the following criteria: is a registered Canadian charity vehicle, in good standing with the CRA, approved by the Foundation due diligence process (this will include, but is not limited to, a review of financial statements, a meeting with at least one representative from the organization and Foundation Board approval).